Qowaiv/qowaiv-js/GETTING_STARTED.md

 # Getting Started

-This guide will setup your local environment.
+This guide will set up your local environment.

 ## Prerequisite